PegasusMKD/integrated-systems-leptos/README.md

  - Leptos
  - TailwindCSS

+# End goal of the project
+To serve as the FE UI for [this project] of course, with some changes in said project as well.
+I plan to have both of them running separately and then have this project send over requests when needed for a component.
+Would've been nice if I also re-wrote the BE logic into Rust using actix or axum but what you gonna do, them's the rules :(

 # Starting the project
 If we assume you have everything installed, and you are on windows then you can run the ```start.ps1``` script, otherwise you can run the following commands:
 ```shell